 Effective January 1, 2018, the Company elected to treat certain of its financial assets and liabilities, including mortgages accumulated for sale, mortgage and loan investments and bonds sold short, at fair value through profit or loss.
 Essentially, this policy requires the Company to record changes in the fair value of these instruments in the current period's earnings.
 A portion of the bonds sold short are designated as an effective hedge, and accordingly, a portion of the change in the short bonds' fair value may be recorded in Other Comprehensive Income or deferred against hedge assets.
-This accounting should reduce the volatility in current earnings as changes in the value on short bonds should be better matched to the change in value of the hedged items (mortgages).
+This accounting has reduced the volatility in earnings as changes in the value on short bonds have been matched to the recognition of the change in value of the hedged mortgages.
 The Company's assets and liabilities are such that the Company must use valuation techniques based on assumptions that are not fully supported by observable market prices or rates in most cases.
 Much like the valuation of deferred placement fees receivable described above, the Company's method of determining the fair value of the assets listed above are subject to Company estimates.
 The most significant would be implicit in the valuation of mortgage and loan investments.
-These are generally non-homogeneous mortgages and other loans where it is difficult to find independent valuation comparatives.
+These are generally non-homogeneous mortgages where it is difficult to find independent valuation comparatives.
 The Company uses information in its underwriting files, regional real estate information and other internal measures to determine the fair value of these assets.

 As a mortgage lender, the Company invests in uninsured mortgages.
 When it funds these mortgages through securitization debt, it continues to be liable for any credit losses.
-The key inputs in the measurement of any expected credit loss ("ECL") include probability of default, loss given default and forecast of future economic conditions, which involves significant judgement.
+The key inputs in the measurement of any expected credit loss ("ECL") include probability of default, loss given default and forecast of future economic conditions, which involves significant judgment.
 Upon application of IFRS 9 with respect to impairment, there has been no impact on the Company's earnings.
-Because of the high proportion of government-insured mortgages in its securitized portfolio and the low historical loss rates on the uninsured mortgages on which the Company lends, ECL has been determined to be \$0.7 million for 2020.
+Because of the high proportion of government-insured mortgages in its securitized portfolio and the low historical loss rates on the uninsured mortgages on which the Company lends, no significant amount of credit losses were recorded in 2021.